-Can my Sasso chickens be raised outdoors?
+Can a Sasso chicken be raised outdoors?
 As long as temperature conditions are ideal, our birds can be raised outdoors without issue.
 Many growers move them outdoors in as soon as three to four weeks.

 Can I breed these chickens at home?
 This meat bird is a hybrid, so you will not get the same results if you choose to breed them on your own.
 To get the same quality birds with desirable attributes, it's best to order them from a hatchery.

-How long does it take for these broilers to grow?
+How long does it take for these broilers to reach market weight?
 With optimal care, they can reach their full potential in 9 to 11 weeks, but you can process them a week or two sooner to yield a smaller bird.

 Can I raise alternative broilers with Cornish Cross chickens?
 You can raise them together, but keep in mind that they will have different growth rates and reach market weight at different ages.
 It may be best to keep them in separate enclosures if you plan to feed them a different diet or monitor their feed intake.